evkx/evkx.github.io/content/models/bmw/ix1/iX1_eDrive20/_index.md

 ## Drivetrain

 BMW iX1 eDrive20 has a front-wheel drive system supported by one motor on the front axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The Adaptive M Suspension suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 170 mm.